sengaya/aws-micro-cli/README.md

 `aws-micro` will only use virtual-hosted–style requests when used with AWS.
 This could break e.g. requests to buckets with `.` in the name.
 If a custom endpoint-url is set, a path-style request is used.
 See https://docs.aws.amazon.com/AmazonS3/latest/dev/VirtualHosting.html and https://aws.amazon.com/blogs/aws/amazon-s3-path-deprecation-plan-the-rest-of-the-story/

-Content-Type detection will differ from `aws`. `aws-micro` should be able to detect more file types because it uses the `file` command which utilizes libmagic.
-See also https://github.com/aws/aws-cli/issues/2163
+The content type detection will differ from `aws`. `aws-micro` should be able to detect more file types because it uses the `file` command which utilizes libmagic.
+See also https://github.com/aws/aws-cli/issues/2163.
+If `file` is not available, `text/plain` will be used as a fallback.

 ---